 Through the Electric Vehicles North Texas Program, NCTCOG coordinates efforts to increase awareness and adoption of electric vehicles (EVs) and promote local government initiatives that facilitate EV adoption [e.g., supporting installation of electric vehicle supply equipment (EVSE)].
 Stakeholders include a variety of interests, including utility companies, fleets, local businesses, EV manufacturers, infrastructure producers, and interest groups.
-Through the early work of this initiative, the DFW area was a target market for early deployment of EVSE and now has a robust infrastructure of over 800 public-access recharging facilities.
-The Federal Highway Administration has designated every major interstate that passes through the DFW area, as well as US 75, as either EV-ready or EV-pending due to the amount of infrastructure already available.

-Additionally, NCTCOG will coordinate with the Texas Department of Transportation (TxDOT) on the implementation of the Texas EV Infrastructure Plan to create a network of recharging facilities throughout the state as part of the National Electric Vehicle Infrastructure Program (NEVI).
-Over 80,000 EVs were registered in the DFW area as of August 2023, and the number of registered EVs is expected to continue to steadily climb.
-These vehicles achieve real-world emissions reductions as compared to their conventional counterparts on both tailpipe emissions and on a well-to-wheels basis.
-NCTCOG will continue to work toward increased adoption of EVs, including development of consumer awareness materials and outreach events, fostering of partnerships and education with vehicle dealers, planning support for infrastructure development, guidance on local government policies that can impact EV market penetration, and support for fleets' transition to EVs.
-More information on the Electric Vehicles North Texas Program can be found at www.dfwcleancities.org/evnt.
+Through the early work of this initiative, the DFW area was a target market for early deployment of EVSE and now has a robust infrastructure of over 400 public-access recharging facilities.
+Moreover, the Federal Highway Administration has designated every major interstate that passes through the DFW area, as well as US 75, as either EV-ready or EV-pending due to the amount of infrastructure already available.
+Over 40,000 EVs were registered in the DFW area as of January 2021, and the number of registered EVs is expected to continue to steadily climb.
+These vehicles achieve real-world emissions reductions as compared to their conventional counterparts on both tailpipe emissions and on a well-to-wheels basis, NCTCOG will continue to work toward increased adoption of EVs. including development of consumer awareness materials and outreach events, fostering of partnerships and education with vehicle dealers, planning support for infrastructure development, guidance on local government policies that can impact EV market penetration, and support for fleets' transition to EVs.